sicet7/DebugFunctions/README.md

     die();
 ```

+if you want your var_dump as a string.
 ```php
     echo vds(false);
 ```
-this will echo the var_dump string.